MuallaShn/Smart-Home-System/README.md

 - **Pc Card**: The pc button provides computer shutdown control.
 - **TV Card**: The tv button is used to send a signal to the TV.
-- **Lights Card**: Led buttons to provide control to turn the leds on and off.
+- **Lights Card**: Led buttons to provide control to turn the LEDs on and off.

+## Technologies Used

+The project leverages a combination of modern technologies and programming languages:

+-Python: Backend programming for voice control assistant.
+-Javascript: Connect to devices with dynamic URLs and change state control.
+-C++: Ardunio control.
+-React & Bootstrap: Structure and styling for the user interface.
+-Ollama, Vosk, Sounddevice, gTTs, pygame

-## Installation
+## Getting Started

-### Prerequisites

-Ensure you have the following installed on your system:

-- Python 3.10 or higher

 ### Steps